Sagnnik/autoscaling_ollama_k8s/README.md

 The system is composed of several microservices that work together:

+- **FastAPI Backend**: A central API server that exposes endpoints for chat, model management, and task status.
 - **Streamlit**: The web-based frontend and user interface for interacting with the models.
+It consumes the FastAPI backend.
 - **Ollama**: The core server that runs the large language models.
 - **Celery Workers**: Background workers that handle the heavy lifting of model loading and inference requests.
 - **Redis**: Acts as the message broker for Celery and a cache for storing application state (e.g., which models are active, queued, or reserved).